 The American Dental Association® recommends that adults and children be seen by a dentist 2-4 times per year for dental examinations and cleanings.
 During these visits, our dentists and hygienists will carefully examine the teeth, soft tissue and supporting structures, both visually and with any necessary dental x-rays, to look for areas that might require attention.

 Following a consistent routine of dental examination and preventive care visits is a good investment of your time and budget to keep your smile healthy.

 Dentistry for children is focused on teaching good habits, such as proper brushing and flossing, and making nutrition choices that are health-smart.
 We may recommend dental sealants and fluoride treatments for your child to provide additional protection against tooth decay.

 In most cases, we can assist your child with all of their dental treatment.
-Dr. Capra and Dr. Nix also work closely with dental specialists, such as orthodontists and pediatric dentists, when a referral is necessary to meet your child’s individual needs.
+Dr. Capra also works closely with dental specialists, such as orthodontists and pediatric dentists, when a referral is necessary to meet your child’s individual needs.

 Did you know that the #1 cause of tooth loss in adults is not dental decay, but gum (periodontal) disease?
 It's true!
 Periodontal disease is an infection that occurs when harmful bacteria organize and harbor below the gum line and attack healthy gum tissue and bone.
 Over time, this process will destroy enough supportive bone to cause teeth to become loose and eventually fall out altogether.

 During your regular dental examinations, our dentists and hygienists will perform a periodontal health screening to look for early warning signs of gum disease, including bleeding gums and tartar deposits below the gums.
 They will measure the gums and look for deepening ‘pockets’, areas where the gum tissue is starting to lose attachment to tooth structure.